"

 1.6.3 Vector Method in 3 Dimensions

-An alternative to calculating the moment via scalar quantities is to use the vector method or cross product method.
-For simple two dimensional problems, using scalar quantities is usually easier, but for more complex problems, using the cross product method is usually easier.
+An alternative to calculating the moment via scalar quantities is using the vector or cross product methods.
+For simple two-dimensional problems, using scalar quantities is usually easier, but for more complex problems, using the cross product method is usually easier.
 The cross product method for calculating moments says that the moment vector of a force about a point will be equal to the cross product of a vector r from the point to anywhere on the line of action of the force and the force vector itself.

 $$\vec M=\vec r\times\vec F$$

-Finally, it is also important to note that cross product, unlike multiplication, is not communicative.
+Finally, it is also important to note that the cross product, unlike multiplication, is not commutative.
 This means that the order of the vectors matters, and r cross F will not be the same as F cross r.
 It is important to always use r cross F when calculating moments.

 Source: Engineering Mechanics, Jacob Moore et al., http://mechanicsmap.psu.edu/websites/3_equilibrium_rigid_body/moment_vector/momentvector.html